Project Management for Research (WS 2009/10)

 Realizing what I am doing and why I am doing it, e.g.

-Knowing what is important with my own diploma student."
+Knowing what is important with my own diploma student." - "I really enjoyed the course.

 For me it was certainly useful, especially since I realized that I´ve done project management before (for example in this mentoring programme), just not being aware of the tools you could use and the project management language.